CollinErickson/GauPro/cran-comments.md

 The errors are from flaky tests that use randomness and fail a small portion of the time.
 I have rewritten these tests so that they will pass consistently.

+I also added a reference to a related paper of mine in the DESCRIPTION.

 ## Test environments